6 Things to Know About Loan Contingencies When Buying a Home

 Remember, if your financial circumstances have changed by the time you make an offer on a property, loan underwriters will flag the pre-qualified or pre-approved loan application for further review.
 For example, if a buyer is refused financing after recently taking on additional debt or suffering a loss of income, a loan contingency will allow them to exit the sale and walk away with their full earnest money deposit.

-Lender Conditions
+Lender conditions

 If the buyer or seller fails to meet lender-set conditions, such as additional repairs or special inspections, buyer financing will be withdrawn.
 To protect yourself against such an event, consider including a lender conditions provision within your loan contingency.